That Lucky Touch

 That Lucky Touch is a 1975 British-West German comedy film directed by Christopher Miles and starring Roger Moore, Susannah York and Shelley Winters.

 The film was shot at Pinewood Studios, with location shooting around Brussels.
 The film's sets were designed by the art director Jack Maxsted.
 It was originally entitled Heaven Save Us from Our Friends.

 Plot

-An international arms dealer, at a NATO meeting to sell weaponry, becomes entangled with a female journalist from the Washington Post whose worldview is very different to his.
+An international arms dealer, at a NATO meeting to sell weaponry, becomes entangled with a female journalist from the Washington Post whose world-view is very different from his.